Throw Out Before Add

 - Process keeps getting larger and more complicated

 - You create a Software Process team to keep track of your process

 - Reporting the same thing different ways or to different systems

 - A third-party reporting tool to roll up reports from multiple sources

 Trying to shoe-horn an incremental, iterative approach into a rigid, naive, plan-based “traditional” infrastructure.

-←Prev (Small Bites Always)(Automate Build Pipelines) Next→
+←Prev (One Thing at a Time)(Automate Build Pipelines) Next→